Frederi Viens: Career

 In 1997, Viens became an assistant professor of mathematics at the University of North Texas, holding this post until 2000.
 In 2000, he joined Purdue University's Departments of Statistics and Mathematics as an assistant professor, was promoted to associate professor there in 2003 and professor in 2008.
+He served as Associate Director (2000–2003) and then Director (2003–2016) of the Computational Finance MS Program at Purdue, and as Associate Director of the Actuarial Science Undergraduate Program from 2007 to 2010.
 In 2016, he was appointed professor at Michigan State University's Department of Statistics and Probability.
-In 2022, he joined Rice University, where he has been serving as full professor in its Department of Statistics, in the School of Engineering and Computing.
+In 2022, he joined Rice University, where he has been serving as full professor in its Department of Statistics, in the School of Engineering and Computing, and as Chair of the Department's Committee on Diversity, Equity, and Inclusion.

 Viens was a science adviser for the Bureau of African Affairs at the US State Department from 2010 until 2011.
 Moreover, between 2015 and 2016, he served as program director in the Division of Mathematical Sciences at the US National Science Foundation.
 He also served as the chairperson of the Department of Statistics and Probability at Michigan State University between 2016 and 2020.
-At MSU, he served as the director of the BS Program in Actuarial Science and Quantitative Risk Analysis from 2017 to 2022.
+At MSU, he also served as Adjunct Director of the Center for Statistical Training and Consulting (2018–2021) and Acting Director of the Data Science MS Program (2020–2022).
+He served as the director of the BS Program in Actuarial Science and Quantitative Risk Analytics from 2017 to 2022.